Huis ten Bosch Palace

 Functions of Huis ten Bosch Palace

-The primary function of the palace is to act as the residence of Princess Beatrix.
+The primary function of the palace is to act as the residence of the royal family.
 A wing of the palace, however, has been fitted out as a guest accommodation and is suitable for representative purposes.
-Dutch medallists at Olympic Games or the new government where, true to tradition, presented with the former Queen on the steps of Huis ten Bosch Palace.
+Dutch medallists at Olympic Games or the new government where, true to tradition, presented with the king on the steps of Huis ten Bosch Palace.

 While Huis ten Bosch Palace is not open to the public, you can see it when driving on the Bezuidenhoutseweg road or walking through the Haagse Bos forest.